-Are you looking for an outdoor fairy garden idea for boys (or dinosaur-loving girls)?
+Are you looking for an outdoor fairy garden idea for your kids?
+Maybe you have boys (or dinosaur-loving girls)?
 Don’t miss this fantastic converted water table from No Time for Flash Cards.
 How cool are the prehistoric displays with the succulents and other plants?
 Using a kid’s sensory water table as the container is genius.

 When you create a fairy garden, you don’t need to stick with fairies only.
 Some kids prefer jungle animals, dinosaurs, or dragons.
 Hobbits and gnomes are other popular options.
 Fairy gardening means finding what seems magical and exciting to you.

 I know I know, there’s no fairies in the above picture… but this image actually makes my heart ache a little bit because where I grew up THERE WAS AN OLD TRUNK LIKE THIS behind an old house.

 Ohhhh, what I would give to go back in time and rescue it and make it into an amazing outdoor fairy garden container.

 It was in far to rough shape to bring it IN, (which I guess was why it just sat outside for all those years) much like the one pictured above.
 But it could have had loads more good years as a home for fairies.
 Hindsight, and stuff.

 Another image with no actual fairies… but it DOES get your imagination going!

 I wouldn’t want to use work boots as an INDOOR fairy planter, because honestly I see issues with containing the dirt as the plants grow.

 But wouldn’t it be cute to place a little ladder up to the top of the boots, and set up a table and chairs for tea in one of them?!

 What about setting up your outdoor fairy container garden in a hollow log or faux log?
 I saw this faux log planter and thought it would make a darling spot for fairies.
 If you’re lucky enough to have a hollowed-out tree or log in your yard, you can plant right inside!